 More information about our Careers department and our aims can be found in our CEIAG policy here

 Our Careers Programme for both Key Stages 3 and 4 can be viewed below:

-If a Personal Guidance session is required students are encouraged to give their names to their form tutors who will inform Mrs Shaw; alternatively, students are welcome to visit the LRC to book in themselves.
+If a Personal Guidance session is required students are encouraged to give their names to their form tutors who will inform Mrs K.Wallis; alternatively, students are welcome to visit the LRC to book in themselves.